 Under Australian Mutual Bank's enterprise bargaining agreement employees were entitled to a 3.7% wage increase from 1 July 2023.
-However, in anticipation of increasing inflation and in recognition of recent wage increase restraint, Australian Mutual Bank increased all wages by 5.0% and the superannuation guarantee increase of 0.5%.
+However, in anticipation of increasing inflation and in recognition of recent wage increase restraint, Australian Mutual Bank increased all wages by 5.0% plus the superannuation guarantee increase of 0.5%.
+From 1 July 2024 employees received a 4.1% wage increase plus the superannuation guarantee of 0.5%.